Court of Appeal confirms that floods do not determine riverbed extent for the RMA

 The Regional Council has until 6 November 2019 to seek leave from the Supreme Court if it wants to appeal the decision to the Court of Appeal.

-For more details, contact Hans van der Wal, Special Counsel in our resource management team who acted for the farmer on which this case note is based.
+For more details, contact our resource management team who acted for the farmer on which this case note is based.

 Disclaimer: the content of this article is general in nature and not intended as a substitute for specific professional advice on any matter and should not be relied upon for that purpose.